Woman on Wine

 A well-made Lambrusco is an incredibly food-friendly wine, particularly secco bottlings with their pleasing dryness and round fruit.
+So why should you try Lambrusco?
 The wine can be a crowd pleaser, appealing to red wine lovers looking for something robust and bubbly lovers who appreciate a giddy fizz.
 The wines tend toward bright and tart fruit flavors and some underlying earthy or savory notes that make them perfect for pairing with a holiday meal.

 I’m currently enamored with the wines of Medici Ermete, one of the oldest producers.
 Their wines make the perfect introduction to the Lambrusco odyssey.
 (Interesting to note, these wines are all made with natural fermentation, not the Charmat method so common in Lambrusco production.)

 My Lambrusco Recommendations: